fazzabd/citus_docker_example/README.md

 # citus_docker_example
-This is an example of how to implement Citus at docker, using yml file to set the configuration
+This is an example of how to implement Citus at docker, using yaml file to set the configuration

 Run command :

-docker-compose -f docker-compose-citus.yml -p citus up --scale worker={{number-of-worker}} -d
+`docker-compose -f docker-compose-citus.yml -p citus up --scale worker={{number-of-worker}} -d`